 banks with high reliance on so-called “effective interest rate” accounting should consider holding additional capital to mitigate the risks.

-Holding more capital would make 0% deals more expensive for banks.
-If a bank is worried about this, reducing the length and size of its 0% offers will help.
+Banks don’t want to have to hold more capital – this cuts their profits.
+So if a bank is worried about this, reducing the length and size of its 0% offers will help.

 Is now your best chance to refinance credit card debt?